 - Add the marinated chicken to the yogurt mixture and rub the marinade in the chicken properly.

 - Refrigerate it overnight or for 3-4 hours.

-- Preheat oven to 375 degree F. Grease a tray with aluminum foil and place the marinated chicken evenly across the tray.
-Generously spray it with a non stick cooking spray and cook it in the oven for 25-30 minutes.
+- Preheat oven to 375 degrees F. Grease a tray with aluminum foil and place the marinated chicken evenly across the tray.
+Generously spray it with a nonstick cooking spray and cook it in the oven for 25-30 minutes.